Neurodiversity coaching for organisations

 Problem solving

-These skills can be more prevalent in some neurotypes more than others, but included here as examples.
+These skills can be more prevalent in some neurotypes more than others, but are included here as examples.
 However, in order for employees with these strengths to perform at their best, it is vital to create appropriate physiological and psychological conditions in the workplace.
 The absence of these conditions can not only lead to under-performance, but also to disengagement, burnout and increase in staff turnover.

 What topics can coaching help with?